1972 U.S. Open (golf)

 The 1972 U.S. Open was the 72nd U.S. Open, held June 15–18 at Pebble Beach Golf Links in Pebble Beach, California.
 Jack Nicklaus, age 32, captured his third U.S. Open title, three strokes ahead of runner-up Bruce Crampton.
 This was the first of six major championships held to date at Pebble Beach: five U.S. Opens and the PGA Championship in 1977.
+This was also the first time the U.S. Open was played at a public golf course.

 Scoring conditions during the final round were extremely difficult; the average was 78.8, the highest in post-war U.S. Open history.
 Nicklaus' 290 (+2) was the second-highest winning score during that span.
 It was Nicklaus' eleventh career major championship as a professional, tying the record of Walter Hagen.
 When combined with his two U.S. Amateur wins, it was his thirteenth major, equaling Bobby Jones for most all-time.

 Defending champion Lee Trevino had been hospitalized in Texas for several days for bronchitis and pneumonia; he was released on Tuesday, two days before the first round, and tied for fourth.

 It was the second consecutive major title for Nicklaus, who won the Masters in April.
 Previous winners of the first two majors of the year were Craig Wood (1941), Ben Hogan (1951, 1953), and Arnold Palmer (1960); later champions of both were Tiger Woods (2002) and Jordan Spieth (2015).
 In addition, Nicklaus held the PGA Championship title from February 1971; four weeks later, he was the runner-up by a single stroke at the Open Championship at Muirfield, Scotland.

 Nicklaus won seven additional majors, the last at the Masters fourteen years later in 1986 at age 46.